tytydraco/yessleep/out/My_mental_illness_is_not_what_it_seems_Part_2.md

 "He...
 He what?"
 I asked, still stunned.

-"What you heard, see you around," he replied.
+"What you heard, he hang himself, see you around," he replied.

 His voice contained not an ounce of emotion; I know he also had a good relationship with Toby, most likely he was also going through this.